-- Using Results-Based Accountability, PHHS continually finds a way to improve efforts and track • those who are benefiting from the division's program and resources by asking "is anyone better off because of our services?" - Workgroups and research are structures and systems which empower staff to identify and • contribute to health equity-related improvements (i.e., Tribal Health Improvement Plan, COVID-19 Mass Vaccination Team). - Health equity is also a clear component that is aligned with funding decisions and commitments. - Staff participates in trainings, data collection and analysis, and quality improvement processes, and contributes to policy change to ensure the needs of our community arebeing met.
+- Using Results-Based Accountability, PHHS continually finds a way to improve efforts and track • those who are benefiting from the division's program and resources by asking "is anyone better off because of our services?" - Implements Strategic Planning methods and processes to shape and guide organizational and • programmatic decisions and actions - Workgroups and research are structures and systems which empower staff to identify and • contribute to health equity-related improvements (i.e., Tribal Health Improvement Plan, COVID-19 Mass Vaccination Team). - Health equity is also a clear component that is aligned with funding decisions and commitments. - Staff participates in trainings, data collection and analysis, and quality improvement processes, and contributes to policy change to ensure the needs of our community arebeing met.